Deutsche Telekom under scrutiny over working conditions at U.S. arm T-Mobile

 The allegations from the CWA of mistreatment of individual T-Mobile workers were compiled in a report the union published in July.
 The union said it had documented scores of incidents.

-In T-Mobile US’s Chattanooga call center, former customer service worker Julia Crouse said workers were humiliated if they did not meet their targets when she worked there in 2010.
+In T-Mobile US’s Chattanooga call centre, former customer service worker Julia Crouse said workers were humiliated if they did not meet their targets when she worked there in 2010.

 “The person who had the lowest (sales) stats would end up wearing a dunce hat and then with the stuffed turtle ... it would be on your desk,” she told Reuters.